Plymouth Area Renewable Energy Initiative

 For the first time in Europe, renewable energy has overtaken fossil fuels, with 38% of electricity generated in the EU by 2020 coming from green energy, according to British analyst Amber.
 This means that one percent more than fossil fuels, which cover 37 percent of the energy mix.

-See also Most Used Renewable Energy In Us
+See also How Do Renewable Energy Credits Work

 Although the results are encouraging, significant geographic disparities remain.
 Most importantly, wind power is the most used renewable source (14.4%).
 It is followed by hydropower (12.7%) and solar energy accounts for only 5.2% of electricity generation.
 However, the energy landscape may change next year.
 Solar is growing at a rate of 9 percent to 15 percent annually, according to Amber data.
 If solar energy is experiencing such growth, it is probably due to the use of solar energy itself.
 The family chooses to install solar panels to generate their own electricity.
 This technology is attracting more and more consumers as it enables them to participate in the energy transition and reduce their electricity bills.
 As highlighted by green energy provider ekWateur, switching to self-consumption represents “an average reduction in energy bills of 30%.”